What are social security bend points?

 Above, you can see that it takes 19 years to hit the second social security bend point.

-That means for a high-income earner, from year 20 to 35 you only get 15 cents credit for every dollar you contribute to Social Security.
+For a high-income earner, from year 20 to 35, you only get 15 cents credit for every dollar you contribute to Social Security.
 To me, that is a pretty good reason to retire early!

 I want to thank Physician on Fire for his bit on bend points.
-The Graphs above can be found at his blog.
+The Graphs above can be found on his blog.

 Summary: How can you maximize your social security bend points?